hotsphink/sfink-tools/README.txt

 Steve Fink's collection of random tools

 These are tools that I think might be useful to other people.
-So far, I've just been uploading them to my people.mozilla.org account, but I realized that hosting them in a DVCS makes it much easier for people to (1) check if there are any updates, and (2) grab those updates.
-And maybe (3) recover old versions when I break shit.

 ----------------------------------------------------------------------